Bucatini Restaurant, Mitcham.

 ||||

-How the Tuber Bank OperatesThe Tuber Bank operates in January each year as this is the time that most terrestrial orchid species are dormant.
+![]() How the Tuber Bank OperatesThe Tuber Bank operates in January each year as this is the time when most terrestrial orchid species are dormant.
 In October, growers are requested to submit a list of orchids they expect to be donating to the Tuber Bank.
 A list of available orchids is then compiled and printed in the December Bulletin.
 Members can submit their order from the list and the tubers will be posted out, or can be collected from the Tuber Bank Co-ordinator in mid January.
 Orchid tubers donated to the tuber bank should be positively identified (with provenance details if available), in good condition, clean, disease and virus free.
 It is the responsibility of the grower to be able to prove that that orchids donated have come from a legal source.
 The tubers are divided into 4 categories:

 For obvious reasons there are generally more "easy to grow" tubers available than "difficult to grow" ones.
-Where possible, the size of a serve of tubers will be a minimum of 4.
+Where possible, the size of a serve of tubers will be a minimum of 4 tubers.
 However this may be less in the case of "difficult to grow" orchids.
 To help distribute the tubers equitably, members are limited to a maximum order of 50 serves.
 Only single serves of "difficult to grow" orchids will be supplied.
-For all other categories up to 2 serves of any single species can be placed.
+For all other categories up to 2 serves of any single species can be ordered.
 There can be no guarantee that all tuber orders will be fulfilled as tuber numbers are limited and the system works on a supply and demand basis. |

 ||||